benmizrahi/microjs/README.md

 ## License

-This repository is licensed under the "MIT" license.
+This repository is licensed under the " Apache-2.0 License".
 See  [LICENSE](https://github.com/benmizrahi/microjs/LICENSE).